Frequently Asked Questions

 Q: What areas does James the Sweep cover?

-A. Please see our Services, Rates & Areas Covered page for a list of postcode areas that we cover.
+A. James the sweep works throughout Kent and east Sussex.
+Please see our Rates & Areas Covered page for a list of Towns and Villages that we cover.

 Q: What are James the Sweep’s rates?